michael-mszn/RechargeTerminal/README.md

 # How to setup the app for a unix environment

--Clone the repo
+- Clone the repo

--Get permissions on the linux start file:
+- Get permissions on the linux start file:

 > chmod +x [YOUR PATH]/start_linux.sh
 >
 > chmod +x [YOUR PATH]/do_every_second.sh
 >

--Adapt the paths inside the aforementioned linux scripts to your environment
+- Adapt the paths **inside** the aforementioned linux scripts to your environment

--Install dependencies
+- Install dependencies
 -  node:
 > sudo apt update
 >